CharanKumarKharade/CharanKumarKharade/README.md

 # Charan Kumar Kharade

-**Data Analyst | Business Intelligence Strategist**
+**Data Engineer| Business Intelligence **

 ---

 ## About Me

-I am a Data Analyst with a passion for transforming complex data into actionable business insights.
+I am a Data Engineer with a passion for transforming complex data into actionable business insights.
 With expertise in BI tools, SQL, and Python, I help organizations make data-driven decisions that drive growth and efficiency.

 **Specialization:** Business Intelligence & Data Analytics
 **Approach:** Strategic, Analytical, Results-Oriented